|

 ![]() |

 Classic migraine: Migraine headache with aura (loss of vision or other visual symptoms, paresthesias, motor dysfunction) precedes the throbbing headache.
 15-20% of migraines are classic (Russell and Olesen, 1996).
-Migraine with aura may be the first sign of CADASIL (Cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy.).
-Aura is also common in familial hemiplegic migraine.
-Cortical spreading depression within the occipital cortex generate most visual areas as well as sensory symptoms.
+An electrical change -- cortical spreading depression within the occipital cortex -- generates most visual areas as well as some sensory symptoms.
+An example of an aura drawn by one of my patients is here.

 Common migraine: Migraine headache without aura.
 About 80% of migraines are of this type (Russell and Olesen, 1996).